 For teams using AI to build software

 AI makes writing code effortless.
 That's the problem.
-Upfront is a set of slash commands for Claude Code that make the thinking process explicit, challenging, and auditable.
-Every command forces humans to engage — not rubber-stamp.
+Upfront is a set of skills for Claude Code that make the thinking process explicit, challenging, and auditable.
+Every skill forces humans to engage — not rubber-stamp.

 Phase 1: Intent